Testing Directed Acyclic Graph via Structural, Supervised and Generative Adversarial Learning: Introduction

 The rest of the article is organized as follows.
 We formally define the hypotheses, along with the model and data structure, in Section \ref{sec:formulation}.
 We develop the testing procedure in Section \ref{sec:test}, and establish the theoretical properties in Section \ref{sec:theory}.
 We study the empirical performance of the test through simulations and a real data example in Sections \ref{sec:sim} and \ref{sec:realdata}.
-We discuss some extensions in Section \ref{sec:extensions}.
-All technical proofs are relegated to the supplementary appendix.
+We relegate several extensions, additional results, and all technical proofs to the Supplementary Appendix.

-\section{Problem formulation}
+\section{Problem Formulation}

 In this section, we first present the DAG model, based on which we formally define our hypotheses.
 We next propose an equivalent characterization of the hypotheses, for which we develop our testing procedure.
 Finally, we detail the data structure.